 You are entirely responsible for finding out about visa requirements for the country that you intend to travel to.
 You're also responsible for making applications through the respective and varying processes of these countries.
-Global Learning is prohibited from providing any advice about visa requirements or applications as it constitutes legal advice, which we are not qualified to give.
+Study Overseas Office is prohibited from providing any advice about visa requirements or applications as it constitutes legal advice, which we are not qualified to give.

 For more information about visas and requirements for travel, see the embassy or consulate of the country you intend to study in.
 In addition, where applicable, students will need to be aware of visa implications for leaving and returning to Australia and any impact studying overseas may have on their post study visa requirements.

-A complete list of FAQS can be found at the Global Learning Website.
+A complete list of FAQS can be found at the Study Overseas Website.